MatteoCalvanico/ProtoCRPG/README.md

 ## Context
-ProtoCRPG is a template for building your own CRPG.
-Use the latest Godot Engine components, to create a great starting point for an old-school isometric RPG.
+This template uses the latest Godot Engine components to create a great starting point for creating your own old school isometric RPG.

 ## Features
 ProtoCRPG has the following features: